stefanache/p2p_webrtc_handshake/README.md

    Finally,in this note, maybe it should also be said that in the transport of audio+video information (media-streaming) other specific streaming server/protocols are involved (RTP, RTMP[S], MPEG-DASH, HLS, RTSP, ... codec-uri:H.26[4 or 5], VP[8 or n9])

-   In conclusion, you will find even free service/servers both for the ICE and handshake part and for the media streaming part.
+   In conclusion, you will find even free service/servers both for the signaling(ICE,handshake...) part and for the media streaming part.